CoolSculpting ™–The Most popular non-surgical fat reduction treatment

 Why is the Tumescent Technique Superior to Other Techniques?

-The tumescent technique is a relatively new technique which significantly improves the healing time and the cosmetic results of liposuction.
+The tumescent technique is a technique that significantly improves the healing time and the cosmetic results of liposuction.
+It was developed by a dermatologist by the name of Dr. Jeff Klein.
 The older technique is now referred to as the dry procedure.
 The wet or tumescent technique involves the injection of a solution into the fat deposit targeted for removal.

 The solution contains a local anesthetic which numbs the area to be treated so that general anesthetics or narcotic analgesics are no longer necessary.
 Post-operative discomfort is also minimized since the local anesthesia remains in the surgically treated areas for approximately 18 hours after surgery; analgesics are prescribed as required for discomfort after surgery.